Skip to Content

 • Chronic health-related conditions

-Chronic conditions remain stable or slowly get worse over time.
-Examples of chronic conditions include paralysis resulting from a spinal cord injury, Parkinson’s disease, or frailty associated with old age.
+Chronic conditions can stay the same or slowly get worse over time.
+Some examples are paralysis from a spinal cord injury, Parkinson’s disease, or weakness that comes with aging.

 • Terminal conditions

-Terminal conditions are life-threatening illnesses or injuries that are expected to result in death.
-For most people who are terminally ill, 24-hour home care is often needed, even if it’s only for a short time.
+Terminal conditions are serious illnesses or injuries that are expected to lead to death.
+Many people with a terminal illness need 24-hour home care, even if it is just for a short period.

-• You are not physically capable of moving the person you are caring for.
+• You are not physically able to move the person you are caring for.

 • You are the only one caring for that person.